codalab/codalab-worksheets/SECURITY.md

 ## Supported Versions

-To get the latest security updates, please update CodaLab to the latest supported version.
+To get the latest security updates on either the CLI or the server, please ensure that you update CodaLab Worksheets to the latest supported version.

 ## Reporting a Vulnerability